gvwilson/thirdbit/src/fiction/in-heck/index.md

 but the idea that Maddy would be held prisoner in Heck like her father—he shook his head.
 He had realized long ago that knowledge could be as powerful as gravity.
-Just knowing something could tug at you and leave you no choice but falling.
+Just knowing something could leave you no choice but to fall.

 He put his hands on Sindy's shoulders the way he had seen Maddy do.